- July 19, 2022

 The cost of maintaining a car might vary greatly.
 While it may be tempting to purchase the cheapest supplies, like brake pads, to ease the pressure on your pocketbook, there is always the possibility that the more costly pads may end up lasting longer in the long run.
 But is it worth it in the end?
-Do you really need to be wealthy if they are in order to notice any savings for both your budget and your car?
+Do you need to be wealthy if they are to notice any savings for both your budget and your car?

 The tiniest, least expensive brake pads are sometimes the most unstable.
-If you were to bring these pads out to a track day, you would find that there is a lot of variation in the amount of pressure required to slow the car down, especially at initially.
+If you were to bring these pads out to a track day, you would find that there is a lot of variation in the amount of pressure required to slow the car down, especially initially.
 The cheaper brake pads will wear out more quickly the longer you use them, which isn’t ideal for the whole “saving money” thing since you’ll need to replace them more frequently.

-But what if you reside in the terrible West, where your brakes subjected to harsh winter weather (as well as salt corrosion)?.
+But what if you reside in the terrible West, where your brakes are subjected to harsh winter weather (as well as salt corrosion)?
 Ironically, all of the tiered pads you can purchase from the store have been covered with rust following the corrosion check, while the OEM and NRS pads have remained remarkably dry.
 Rust, as you could think, is not good; with heavy use, the entire pad can only start to come apart gradually.